calmjs/calmjs.dev/README.rst

     $ CALMJS_TEST_ENV=. python -m unittest calmjs.dev.tests.make_suite

+Do note a number of failures during execution of Karma may appear; this is normal as these are tests that involve the simulation of failures to ensure proper error handling on real test failures.

 Usage
 -----

-The default tool is meant to provide an injectable runtime that sits before a |calmjs| toolchain runtime.
+The default tool is meant to provide an injectable runtime that sits before a |calmjs| toolchain runtime that is responsible for the generation of deployable artifacts, such as AMD bundles through RequireJS.
 Currently, the standard way to use this package is to use it in conjunction of the |calmjs.rjs|_ package runtime.
-For instance, one might execute the ``r.js`` tool through
+For instance, one might execute the ``r.js`` tool through |calmjs.rjs| like:
-|calmjs.rjs| like:

 .. code:: sh